alexandershaw4/aoptim/README.md

 # aoptim

+AO implements a gradient descent optimisation that incorporates curvature information (like a GaussNewton).
+Each parameter of f() is treated as a Gaussian distribution with variance v.
+Step sizes are controlled by the variance term and calculated using standard method.
+Additional constraint options can be included (e.g. Divergence based).
+When the full gradient prediction doesnt improve the objective, the routine picks a subset of parameters that do.
+This selection is based on the probability of the (GD predicted) new parameter value coming from the prior distribution.

+In model fitting scenarios, the code is set up so that you pass the model function (fun), parameters and also the data you want to fit.
+The advantage of this is that the algo can compute the objective function.
+This is necessary if you want to minimising free energy (but also has SSE, MSE, RMSE etc).

+Outputs are the posteriors (means), objective value (F), (co)variance (CP), posterior probabilities (Pp) and a History structure (Hist) that contains the parameters, objective values and gradients from each iteration of the algorithm.

+The code makes use of the fabulous SPM toolbox functions for things like vectorising and un-vectorising - so SPM is a dependency.
+This means that the data you're fitting (y in AO(fun,p,v,y) ) and the output of fun(p) can be of whatever data type you like (vector, matrix, cell etc).

+If you want to speed up the algorithm, look around line 211 and change search_method from 3 to 1.
+This method extrapolates further and can fit data quite a bit faster (and with better fits).
+However, it is also prone to pushing parameters to extremes, which is often bad in model fitting when you plan to make some parameter inference.

 ```
 A curvature descent based optimisation routine for system identification.
 Designed for highly parameterised non-linear MIMO/MISO dynamical models.